Seismic communication: Tree Hopper

-Calloconophora pinguis, use vibrational communication in order to help others of its species find food.
-They prefer newly growing leaves, and need at least two or more new feeding areas while developing from larvae to adulthood.
-The C. pinguis use vibrational communication which seems to be a form of running in place and bumping into others on the same stem.
-Once this occurs a chain reaction follows until one finally leaves to scout another stem, this is similar to honeybees, which have scouts for food locating.
+Calloconophora pinguis use vibrational communication in order to help others of its species find food.
+They prefer newly growing leaves and need at least two or more new feeding areas while developing from larvae to adulthood.
+C. pinguis use vibrational communication which seems to be a form of running in place and bumping into others on the same stem.
+Once this occurs, a chain reaction follows until one finally leaves to scout another stem.
+This behavior is similar to honeybees, which have scouts for food locating.
 Once finding a suitable growing stem for the other C. pinguis larvae, it begins to send short vibrations to the old site.
 Once the group is together, a similar process occurs again when it runs out of food.

 Pill Bug

-Armadillidium officinalis, these insects are able to use their legs in order to produce stridulations.
+Armadillidium officinalis, these isopods are able to use their legs in order to produce stridulations.
 This allows them to communicate with each other when feeding, looking for other food sources, as well as using their stridulations in means of a mating call.
 Another reason the pill bugs use their stridulations to communicate is to let others know that there are predators nearby.